Antonio Esposito (footballer, born 1983): Biography

-Esposito started his career at Serie D team Arbus, located in Sardinia island.
+Esposito started his career at Serie D team Arbus, located in the Sardinia island.
 He then returned to the Province of Naples and played for Comprensorio Stabia (Juve Stabia).
 He followed the latter to promote from Serie D to Serie C2 and from Serie C2 to Serie C1 in 2005.

 In 2007, he signed a 3-year contract with Foggia.
 He left for Paganese in the next season.
 In July 2009, he was signed by Sorrento in co-ownership deal.